Theodor Wolff: Arrest and death

 After the Fall of France on 22 June 1940 Theodor Wolff applied, unsuccessfully, for permission to emigrate to United States: he remained in Nice.
 The coastal strip along the south-eastern part of France including, from late 1942, Nice was in the process of being annexed by Italy, and on 23 May 1943 Theodor Wolff was arrested by the Italian civil authorities.
-He was handed over to the Gestapo and interned in a Marseilles jail before being transferred to the Drancy detention centre near Paris.
+He was handed over to the Gestapo and interned in a Marseille jail before being transferred to the Drancy detention centre near Paris.
 Drancy was used as a collection point for Jewish internees scheduled for deportation to internment camps and death camps in Germany, and Wolff now found himself transferred to Sachsenhausen concentration camp to the east of Berlin.
-Now aged 75, and ill with Phlegmon, his fellow internees pleaded successfully for him to be sent to the Jewish Hospital in Berlin.
+Now aged 75, and ill with phlegmon, his fellow internees pleaded successfully for him to be sent to the Jewish Hospital in Berlin.
 Here he was admitted on 20 September 1943: he died three days later.

 Theodor Wolff's body is buried in the "row of honour" at Berlin's Weißensee Cemetery.